Saboo24/hangman/README.md

 <p align="center">
-  ⚡ Crafted with passion • Built for challenge • ❤️
+  ⚡ Crafted with passion by Hamzaoui Amine
 </p>